 All of the functions are provided through launch files that are located under the launch/ directory.
 All parameters for the running nodes are loaded from YAML files located under the config/ directory.

-Without further ado, let's try to run the localization software and see the result.
+Without further ado, let's try running the localization software and see the result.
 Later, we will explain what is actually going on.

 On your computer, type: